algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 **Required extension:**

-- [nasm x86 syntax highlighting](https://marketplace.visualstudio.com/items?itemName=LucianIrsigler.nasm): to provide syntax highlighting and snippets for NASM assembly language, enhancing code readability and productivity
+- [nasm x86 syntax highlighting](https://marketplace.visualstudio.com/items?itemName=LucianIrsigler.nasm): To provide syntax highlighting and snippets for NASM assembly language, enhancing code readability and productivity.
-- [VSCode DOSBox](https://marketplace.visualstudio.com/items?itemName=xsro.vscode-dosbox): to run DOSBox and its variants in VSCode, supporting platforms such as JSDos, DOSBox, and DOSBox-x, with installation instructions and customizable settings for different operating systems.
+- [VSCode DOSBox](https://marketplace.visualstudio.com/items?itemName=xsro.vscode-dosbox): To run DOSBox and its variants in VSCode, supporting platforms such as JSDos, DOSBox, and DOSBox-x, with installation instructions and customizable settings for different operating systems.

 #### version control - Git

 For effective source code management, Git has been selected, offering key advantages tailored to our collaborative and iterative development approach.

-- Facilitates parallel development, supporting structured workflows
+- Facilitates parallel development, supporting structured workflows.
-- Maintains a detailed history for easy issue identification and code stability
+- Maintains a detailed history for easy issue identification and code stability.
-- Integrates seamlessly with GitHub for streamlined collaboration and code reviews
+- Integrates seamlessly with GitHub for streamlined collaboration and code reviews.
-- Assists in identifying and resolving conflicts to ensure smooth code integration
+- Assists in identifying and resolving conflicts to ensure smooth code integration.

 #### GitHub Integration